Jay-ni13/UFOs/README.md

 # UFOs
 ## Project Overview
-Building a dynamic webpage to engage UFO enthusiasts through articles on current developments in the field with input from famous ufoligists and collected data on UFO sightings around the United States with customizable search criterea.
+Building a dynamic webpage to engage UFO enthusiasts through articles on current developments in the field with input from famous ufoligists and collected data on UFO sightings around the United States with customizable search criteria.

 ## Resources
  - Data Source: data.js